Nourish Knoxville’s COVID-19 Response & Resources

 In addition to all items listed under “Vendor Expectations”:

 - Nourish Knoxville has redesigned booth locations to limit contact and still allow people to purchase from vendors.
-The space between vendors has been increased to 10’ to reduce crowding.
+The space between vendors has been increased to at least 6’ to reduce crowding.

 - Market managers will enforce social distancing by placing chalk or tape marks at 6 feet intervals (weather permitting) to help with line management at vendor tents and will remind shoppers verbally throughout the market footprint.